tim-degroot/PAHMC/README.md

 # PAH-MC

-Monte Carlo Simulation on deuterated PAHs.
+Perform Monte Carlo simulation of scrambling and photodissociation reactions on PAHs.

 Associated research which include usage: